Facelift may help appearance, but won't fix your TMJ problems

 SMAS lift will not help TMJ

 A SMAS lift involves tightening the platysmal muscle in the posterior portion of the neck and the anterior portion of the neck.
 It also tightens the fascia layer along the high cheek area below the eye.
 A SMAS facelift has no bearing whatsoever on the temporomandibular joint or jaw line muscles.
 These are 2 completely separate issues.
 You should see a TMJ specialist, usually a dentist, who can properly address the TMJ pain that you are experiencing.
+For many examples, please see the link below to our facelift photo gallery

 The SMAS lift repositions the underlying fat and to some degree the fine muscles beneath it to a more youthful position but does not result in tighter facial muscles.
 A SMAS facelift should not improvement yourTMJ problems..
 Best bet is cosult with a TMJ specialist.